laurentiubanica/SensorValue-APPIoT/Appiot_RestfulClient/Readme.txt

 	b.
 Device internal id you will get it as respose after adding the device to Appiot.
 	c.
 Before running this code please use the Device internal id in the code.
  	d.
 This code will gives the latest measurement of the sensor value.

-In this code we have set few variables as environment variable and few variables passing as a command line argument.
+In this programming we set few variables as a environment variable and also we passing few arguments through command line. variables details are here:
-	"BASE_URL" = environment variable.
-	"AUTH_KEY" = environment variable.
-	"X_DEV_NETWORK" = environment variable.
+Environment Variables:
+	1. BASE_URL
+	2. AUTH_KEY
+	3. X_DEV_NETWORK
+Command line Arguments:
-	args[0] = device internal Id.
+	1. args[0] = Device Internal Id
-	args[1] = smart object TypeId.
+	2. args[1] = Smart object TypeID
-	args[2] = resource TypeId.
+	3. args[2] = Resource TypeId
-	args[3] = Instance Number.
+	4. args[3] = InstanceNumber

-Make sure that before running this code the environment variable as to set in your system.
-This program gives the resource value of all the LWM2M smart objects like "Temperature","Location","Device","Addressable Text Display", etc..
+This program  has a separate class to get the resource value.
+Any one can use this class to get the different smart object resource.